Automotive Spray Paint:

 That was until our friendly Holts supplier dropped by to give us the full low-down on how to use the Holts Paint Match Pro range of spray paints.
+The Holts range includes over 300 different spray paint colours that are an exact match to your car’s colour code.
+The range consists of metallic spray paint, non-metallic spray paint and and associated primers and lacquers.

 There was good reason for my preconceptions because I’ve painted quite a few parts of cars myself over the years using spray cans and to be honest the results were a bit disappointing.
 I’ve had a range of poor outcomes such as orange peel effect, paint runs, cracking and even these weird spots that the paint wouldn’t cover.
 What I discovered this week was that (perhaps unsurprisingly) it was the man, not the machinery that was at fault!